A unique cultural experience and the best manta diving of the year in one package.

 It’s the most colorful day of the year with traditional dances, crafts, tattoos, competitions and demonstrations in ceremonial dress.
 It’s also the peak of the manta ray mating season when trains of mantas take over the lagoon and dance in courtship.

 Yap Day is a Yapese celebration and cultural preservation ceremony that is very welcoming to outsiders.
 Tourists are encouraged to participate, learn about Yap, meet the people and take photographs.

 During Yap Day, villages compete.
 Dances, coconut husking / grading, betel nut tree climbing and weaving are a few of the traditional contests.

-Demonstrations include traditional canoe building, rope making, net tying, bamboo raft making as well as grass skirt, kafar, basket and fan weaving.
+Demonstrations include traditional attire, canoe building, rope making, net tying, bamboo raft making as well as grass skirt, kafar, basket and fan weaving.

 Traditional and cultural presentations…